 – Cystic pimples are a much deeper and more painful type of acne than regular pimples.
 They also need a different kind of treatment.

-– The methods I have found most effective to shink a cystic pimple is applying medical-grade manuka honey, sulfur ointment from De La Cruz, Buffering lotion from Mario Badescu, and to use the microcurrent device called ZIIP.
+– The methods I have found most effective to shink a cystic pimple is applying medical-grade manuka honey, sulfur ointment from De La Cruz, Buffering lotion from Mario Badescu, and using the microcurrent device called ZIIP.
 They can be either combined or used each on their own.

 – You should always start the treatment as soon as possible to hinder the risk of getting a scar.
 And you must never try to pop the cystic pimple, or use regular acne treatments.